syahman/syahman.github.com/_posts/2015-12-06-solutions--hp-dynamic-smart-array-b140i-for-centos-7x-uefi-boot.md

 I'm having difficulties to get Centos 7.1 running in new HP DL60 G9 box.
-Here proper way to load AHCI driver loaded during setup boot.
+Here proper way to load AHCI driver during setup boot.
 At first, you can download the driver here, please note release version from HP website.